1962 Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 1962-D Penny Value

-The 1962-D penny from Denver Mint presents a collector paradox that defies conventional numismatic logic.
-Despite producing the highest mintage of nearly 1.8 billion coins that year, the 1962-D ranks as the second most difficult Memorial cent to locate in premium grades.
+The 1962-D penny from the Denver Mint presents one of numismatics’ great paradoxes.
+Despite a massive mintage of nearly 1.793 billion coins — the highest of any 1962 cent — the 1962-D is considered the second most difficult Lincoln Memorial cent to locate in premium grades, trailing only the 1963-D.

 1962-D Penny (RD) Price/Grade Chart